aardvarkpepper/2025-08-08-Module-10-SBA/README.md

 What challenge there was, was typically implementing things I hadn't implemented before, or implementing things in different ways, in absence of a template to follow.

-For example, I knew useFetch worked to retrieve data (confirmed with console.log), but I hadn't integrated it into a component before.
-When data didn't render, I initially thought it might be a React state issue, so I put in async functionality, but then I realized useFetch itself passed state and used async.
+For example - I knew useFetch worked to retrieve data (confirmed with console.log), but I hadn't integrated it into a component before.
+When data didn't render, I initially thought it might be a React state issue, so I put in async functionality, but then I realized useFetch itself passed state, not merely the value of state, and used async internally.
 Provided there's an initial state, even in useFetch, that doesn't trigger a rendering error, first the initial state should show, then the data is retrieved async, then state updates, so the component using useFetch should update as well.
-(Confirmed through testing; though the state change isn't visible as it happens too fast.)
+(Confirmed through testing; though the state change sometimes isn't visible as it happens too fast.)
 So I broke down the non-rendering issue through console.logs (the process being made faster by use of Gemini AI, though I think not much), and eventually used data?.categories, which fixed the issue.

 Thinking about explaining design decisions I made, I conclude I don't make design decisions, so much as conform to instructions, best practices, and provided examples.
 For example, it's not a design decision for me to use AbortController; it's more a matter of 'sure, why not let's use this'.